-We are also proudly a Canadian subsidiary company, since 1994, or nearly 30 years.
+We are also proudly a Canadian subsidiary company, since 1994.
 Our Topigs Norsvin Canada head office is located at Oak Bluff, MB in the R.M of MacDonald.
 We currently have 68 employees with over 60 employed at Oak Bluff and at various farms in Manitoba located in the R.M.'s of Armstrong, Piney, Rockwood and Woodlands.
 We are also the largest swine breeding stock supplier in Canada.